neovim/neovim.github.io/_posts/2014-07-04-july-newsletter.md

 a [CLA][cla] by filling out [this document][cla-doc] and adding your name to [this Wiki page][cla-wiki].

+#### Note

+> This means that if you've contributed code *before* the switch to Apache 2.0,
+> your code is still under the old Vim license.
+It won't become part of Apache 2.0
+> *unless* you sign the CLA.

 ### Compiling under Windows

 The ability to build Neovim on Windows has been popular and a [target for